 Opterion Health AG moving to Muttenz

 Opterion is moving from the canton of Obwalden to Muttenz in the canton of Basel-Landschaft in order to benefit from the local life sciences ecosystem.
-Following a significantly oversubscribed bridge financing round, Opterion was able to raise a total of 8.4 million euros for its innovative peritoneal dialysis system.
+Following a significantly oversubscribed bridge financing round, Opterion was able to raise a total of 8.4 million euros for its innovative peritoneal dialysis solution.

 Opterion Health AG has announced its intention to vacate its current headquarters in Sarnen in the canton of Obwalden and move to Muttenz in the canton of Basel-Landschaft.
 The new location is situated in The 5th Floor coworking space.
-The aim of the move is for Opterion to become part of the Life Sciences ecosystem in the Basel region, the company writes in a press release.
-Basel Area Business & Innovation, the investment and innovation promotion agency for the region, supported the start-up in its preparations for the move to Muttenz.
+The aim of the move is for Opterion to become part of the Life Sciences in Switzerland ecosystem in the Basel region, the company writes in a press release.
+Basel Area Business & Innovation, the investment and innovation promotion agency for the region, supported the preclinical company in its preparations for the move to Muttenz.

 “The PD market has not seen any significant innovation for over two decades”, explains Guido Grentzmann, founder and CEO/CSO of Opterion.
 He goes on to add that the solution developed by Opterion not only delivers better therapeutic outcomes, but also offers improved quality of life and survival rates for dialysis patients.
 In addition, more than 45% of dialysis patients also suffer from diabetes.
-For this reason, the glucose-free dialysis machine from Opterion represents a “much-needed innovation”.
-Moreover, a great deal more patients will now be in a position to have treatment at home.
+For this reason, the glucose-free dialysis solution from Opterion represents a “much-needed innovation”.
+Moreover, a great deal more patients will now be in a position to have dialysis treatment at home.

 The “very successful” closing of the financing round means that Opterion will be “in the position of being very comfortably financed for the next two years”, explains CFO Andreas Schmidt in the press release, before adding: “This gives us the opportunity to execute our scientific as well as manufacturing plans and prepare for Phase I with full speed”.